melinda-hl-lim/Launch-School/rb-120_OOP/lesson_1_oo_readings/object_oriented_programming_book.md

 ### Class Methods

-**Class Methods**: methods we can call directly on the calss itself without having to instantiate any objects.
+**Class Methods**: methods we can call directly on the class itself without having to instantiate any objects.
 They are defined by prepending the method name with the reserved word `self.`.

 Class methods contain functionality that does not pertain to individual objects -- objects contain states, and if we have a method that does not need to deal with states then we can just use a class method.